nwg-piotr/sgtk-menu/README.md

 more [pygobject](https://pygobject.readthedocs.io/en/latest).

 [The best menu I know](https://github.com/johanmalm/jgmenu), however, does not (yet?) behave well on sway.
-So, I thought to share the code, which already took me more time that I had ever expected.
+So, I thought to share the code, which has already taken me more time that I had ever expected.

 [This code](https://github.com/johanmalm/jgmenu/blob/master/contrib/pmenu/jgmenu-pmenu.py) by
 [Johan Malm](https://github.com/johanmalm) helped me understand how to make use of `.desktop` entries.
 Many thanks!